akinomyoga/cxxmatrix/README.md

 **Scenes**

-The following scenes will be visited in turn.
+By default, the following scenes will be visited in turn.
-If you want to see the Mandelbrot set, you need to hold on for a few minutes.
+If you want to see each scene, please see the help (`cxxmatrix --help`).

 1. Number falls
 2. Banner - Show command line arguments by shining characters